Conditional dominance in games with unawareness: Strong Rationalizability and Iterated Conditional Strict Dominance

-Extensive-form rationalizability is an iterative procedure of refining players beliefs about opponents' (partial) strategies.
-At each level $\ell$ of the procedure, each player forms beliefs at each of her information sets about opponents' $\ell - 1$-level extensive-form rationalizable (partial) strategies consistent with the information set.
-She keeps only strategies of her own that are sequentially rational w.r.t. such a system of beliefs yielding her set of $\ell$-level extensive-form rationalizable strategies.
+Strong rationalizability is an iterative procedure of refining players' beliefs about opponents' (partial) strategies.
+For each round $\ell$ of the procedure, each player forms beliefs at each of her information sets about her opponents' strongly rationalizable (partial) $\ell - 1$-level strategies consistent with the information set.
+She keeps only strategies of her own that are rational w.r.t. such systems of beliefs; this yields her set of strongly rationalizable $\ell$-level strategies.

 In order to define the solution concept, we first define belief systems.
 A \emph{belief system} of player $i \in I$,